visinpractice/visinpractice.github.io/_pages/index.md

 </div>

-The **[VisInPractice program](program.html)** is an opportunity for visualization practitioners and researchers to meet and share experiences, insights, and ideas in applying visualization and visual analytics to real use cases.
+The **[VisInPractice program](program.html)** provided an opportunity for visualization practitioners and researchers to meet and share experiences, insights, and ideas in applying visualization and visual analytics to real use cases.

-To attend VisInPractice 2019, you must [register for the IEEE VIS Conference](http://ieeevis.org/year/2019/info/registration/conference-registration).
+If you missed VisInPractice 2019, all of the talks were recorded: **[watch them here](program.html)**.
 Unlike most other events at IEEE VIS, VisInPractice talks have no associated papers.

+VisInPractice 2020 will take place at **[VIS 2020 in Salt Lake City](http://ieeevis.org/year/2020/welcome)** (October 26 - 30, 2020).